o3de/o3de.org/content/docs/user-guide/gems/reference/kythera-ai/spatial-query-system.md

 There are a few points to take note of here:

-*   C++-style `//` comments can be used in the file, including at the end of a line
+*   C++-style (`//`) comments can be used in the file, including at the end of a line of code

-    *   C-style /\* \*/ comments are NOT supported
+    *   C-style `/* */` comments are NOT supported

 *   Each query is contained in a `SpatialQuery {}` block, and no semi-colons are used

-*   The only enum that is accepted is `SpatialQueryObject`, which must be used in its fully qualified form
+*   The only `enum` that is accepted is `SpatialQueryObject`, which must be used in its fully qualified form

-    *   Other enums will need to be provided as integers (for now)
+    *   Other enums will need to be provided as integers

-*   In particular, the "Objects" Querier, Reference, Target, Point are enums and must be qualified, for example, SpatialQueryObject::Querier
+*   In particular, the "Objects" Querier, Reference, Target, Point are enums and must be qualified, for example, `SpatialQueryObject::Querier`

-*   General-purpose functions like `abs`, `floor,` etc cannot be used (for now)
+*   General-purpose functions (`abs`, `floor,` etc) cannot be used at present

 ## Spatial query function listing